galamboslajos/Finance-Working-Files/Portfolio_optimization_US/Portfolio_Project_Draft/Portfolio_Project_Draft.md

 print(f"Slope of the fitted line: {slope:.4f}")
 ```
+A simplistic understanding of the relationship (slope result) of the annualized average risks and returns for the sample of 40 US Stocks is that 1 % point increase of risk is associated with 0.73 % point increase in returns (on average).

     Slope of the fitted line: 0.7293

-A simplistic understanding of the relationship of the annualized average risks and returns for the sample of 40 US Stocks is that 1 % point increase of risk is associated with 0.73 % point increase in returns (on average).

 ```python
 # Create a DataFrame to store annual returns